daveism/560-prez/6th.md

 <img alt="Max wind speed for storms for Western Atlantic" src="../master/charts/Western_Atlantic_scatter_major_storm_wind.png?raw=true" width="60%" height="60%" >

-In the Western Atlantic, it looks like max winds of intense hurricans are trending up.
+In the Western Atlantic, it looks like max winds of intense hurricans are trending up also.

 The top 10 Major Hurricanes for the Eastern Pacific